Contents

 During the war, Pius XII refrained from appointing cardinals.
 There were numerous significant openings by the end of World War II, including Cardinal Secretary of State, Camerlengo, Chancellor, and Prefect for the Congregation for the Religious.
 Pius XII appointed 32 cardinals in early 1946, after announcing his intentions in his Christmas letter the year before.

-Planning a Visit to the Vatican?
+Planning a visit to the Vatican?

 • Don’t forget to visit the Vatican Necropolis and Vatican Gardens as they are often the most exclusive experiences in Vatican City.